TechZerg is reader supported. When you purchase through links on our site, we may earn a commission.

 If an unknown phone number calls you and you’d like to know who the number is registered to, there are different tools online that can help you place a name on a number.
 Many of these tools are free to use, while others may charge.

-Some of these tools include reverse phone number lookups.
+Some of these tools include reverse phone number lookups, such as BeenVerified.
 You can also use social media sites and search engines like Yahoo, Bing, Google, Facebook, LinkedIn, etc.